nawabahmadreshi/documentation/pages/features/text-me-the-app.md

 For ads in Germany:
 **Klicken Sie auf das FlowerPower hier herunterladen {% raw %}{{ link }}{% endraw %}**
 {% endexample%}

-### 2. Custom default for all messages
-You can create your own custom default message that will be sent if the specific link someone clicks doesn't have a customized message itself.
-To do this, edit the form under the *Text me the app page* tab in the general settings area of the [Branch dashboard](https://dashboard.branch.io/#/settings).

-{% image src="/img/pages/features/text-me-the-app/default-message.png" center half alt="deep link data attributes" %}

 ## Using liquid tags to access link data